bensmith83/pwnagotchya/README.md

 ## Usage
 * -i to specify interface in monitor mode
-* -t to use a test file hardcoded to testfriend.json
+* -t to use a test file hardcoded to testfriend.json (not compatible with -f, currently -t takes precedence)
 * -d to get some debug info on screen
-* -f to fuzz the data - Currently DOES NOT WORK well.
+* -f to fuzz the data - Currently DOES NOT WORK well. (not compatible with -t)

 `sudo python3 pwnagotchya.py -i wlan1 -d -t`